Freeze, Prompt, and Adapt: A Framework for Source-free Unsupervised GNN Prompting: Background Problem Formulation

 This problem, \textsc{Ugpp}, focuses on prompting without labeled data.
-A prompting method performing well in this setting has three advantages: \textit{First,} it is model and task agnostic, i.e., this method works for conventional \gnns (e.g., GCN, GAT) and tasks (e.g., node/graph classification). \textit{Second,} it is unsupervised, so a large number of datasets can be utilized to improve generalization. \textit{Third,} this setting does not depend on the source data.
-This is particularly beneficial when the source data is inaccessible, e.g. due to privacy issues.
-Please find remarks on UGPP definition in Appendix \ref{apdx:ugpp}.
+A prompting method that performs well in this setting has three advantages: \textit{First,} it is model- and task-agnostic, i.e., it works for conventional \gnns (e.g., GCN, GAT) and tasks (e.g., node/graph classification). \textit{Second,} it is unsupervised, allowing the use of many datasets to improve generalization. \textit{Third,} this setting does not depend on the source data.
+This is particularly beneficial when the source data is inaccessible, e.g., due to privacy issues.
+Throughout the paper, we use ``source-trained'' to refer to the model trained on the labeled source domain for task $\task$, and reserve ``pre-trained'' for the general prompting literature.

+It is noteworthy that \problemname can be viewed as a restrictive prompt-based instance of Unsupervised SFDA.
+Conventional SFDA methods typically fine-tune the source-trained model, whereas \problemname keeps the source-trained \gnn, including both the encoder and the prediction head, entirely frozen.
+Therefore, all adaptation is isolated in the external prompting function.
+This restriction allows us to evaluate the effect of prompting without entangling it with the base model's latent fine-tuning, and it also makes the setting model-agnostic.
+Please find additional discussions on the \problemname definition in Appendix \ref{apdx:ugpp} We also compare our proposed method against recent graph SFDA methods in Appendix \ref{apdx:sfda_comparison}